Santa Isabel (island): History

 Having found no gold and little food, and beset by attacks and sickness, the Spanish colonists shifted their colony to the site of today's Honiara on Guadalcanal, and the settlement on Santa Isabel was abandoned.

-Santa Isabel islanders suffered attacks from blackbirding in the nineteenth century (the often brutal recruitment or kidnapping of labourers for the sugar plantations in Queensland and Fiji).
+Santa Isabel islanders suffered attacks from blackbirding in the nineteenth century (the often-brutal recruitment or kidnapping of labourers for the sugar plantations in Queensland and Fiji).

-In April 1885 a German Protectorate was declared over the North Solomon Islands, including Santa Isabel Island.
+In April 1885, a German Protectorate was declared over the North Solomon Islands, including Santa Isabel Island.
 In 1900, under the terms of Treaty of Berlin, signed on 14 November 1899, Germany transferred the North Solomon Islands (except for Bougainville and its surrounding islands) to the British Solomon Islands Protectorate in exchange for the British giving up all claims to Samoa.
 Missionaries settled on Santa Isabel Island under both protectorates, converting most of the population to Christianity.
-In the early 20th century several British and Australian firms began large-scale coconut planting.
+In the early 20th century, several British and Australian firms began large-scale coconut planting.

 During World War II, the Imperial Japanese Navy established a seaplane base at Rekata Bay on the northeast coast.
 The base was bombed by American forces from August 1942 to August 1943.
 In the following month, the Japanese evacuated the base.
 Large bomb craters can still be seen near the former Japanese base.

 Since the independence of Solomon Islands in July 1978, Santa Isabel Island has been administered as part of Isabel Province.

-On 27 May, 2011, seventeen men were arrested for burning down the houses in Ulubea riverside settlement, 33 houses in all, as a result of a property dispute.
-The number was later expanded to 31.
+On 27 May 2011, seventeen men were arrested for burning down the houses in Ulubea riverside settlement, 33 houses in all, as a result of a property dispute.
+The number was later expanded to 31 men.